bocchilorenzo/AutoEuroVoc/scripts/create_dataset/README.md

 This is done using the scraper found at https://github.com/bocchilorenzo/scrapelex.
 Follow the readme there to download the data.

 ## 01. Extract the documents with eurovoc classifiers
-Put the downloaded data together in a folder and run the script 01-extract_eurovoc.py.
+This is the only necessary step that needs to be done in order to use the data with the classifier.
+To do this, put the downloaded data together in a folder and run the script 01-extract_eurovoc.py.
 This will create a gzipped json file for each original file, but only containing the documents that were classified and which contain text.
 The only arguments required are "data_path", which points to the folder containing the downloaded data, and "output_path", which points to the folder where the extracted documents will be saved.

+## 02. Remove labels associated with less than a specified amount of documents
+Using the extracted documents, it's possible to remove the labels that are associated with less than a specified amount of documents.
+This is done by running the script 02-remove_few_labels.py.
+The arguments are:

+- data_path: the path to the folder containing the extracted documents
+- years: the years to consider, comma separated.
+Default is "all", and it will process all the files it finds in the folder.
+It's important to use the correct years, as the script will base the removal on the bulk of the data, so if the years are wrong, it could remove labels that shouldn't be removed.
+- threshold: the threshold for the number of documents associated with a label.
+Labels with less documents than this will be removed.
+Default is 100.

+Any documents that end up having no labels get removed and reported to the user in the console.

-## 02. Deduplicate the documents
+## 03. Deduplicate the documents
 To deduplicate the documents, run 02-deduplicate_data.py.
 This script will load the data year by year and remove documents that are identical or almost identical to each other.
 It uses the library "sentence-transformers" to compute the cosine similarity between the documents, via the "paraphrase_mining" method.
+The main downside is that the max input length for all the languages aside for English is 128, while for English is 384, so it could remove documents that shouldn't be removed.
 The arguments are:

 - data_path: the path to the folder containing the extracted documents
 - output_path: the path to the folder where the deduplicated documents will be saved